rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

 ## Configuring an NGINX Default Certificate

-It is possible to configure nginx to use a custom, default certificate that is used for ingress objects if no certificate is specified for them.
-This can be useful for wildcard certificates.

-### Requirements
+When configuring an ingress object with TLS termination, you must provide it with a certificate used for encryption/decryption.
+Instead of explicitly defining a certificate each time you configure an ingress, you can set up a custom certificate that's used by default.

+Setting up a default certificate is especially helpful in environments where a wildcard certificate is used, as the certificate can be applied in multiple subdomains.

+>**Prerequisites:**
+>
-- Access to the `cluster.yml` used to create the cluster
+>- Access to the `cluster.yml` used to create the cluster.
-- The PEM encoded certificate you will use as the default certificate
+>- The PEM encoded certificate you will use as the default certificate.

-### Steps
-1. Obtain or generate your certificate key pair in a PEM encoded form
+1. Obtain or generate your certificate key pair in a PEM encoded form.

-2. Generate a Kubernetes secret object from your PEM encoded certificate with the following command, substituting your certificate for `mycert.cert` and `mycert.key`
+2. Generate a Kubernetes secret from your PEM encoded certificate with the following command, substituting your certificate for `mycert.cert` and `mycert.key`.

     ```
     kubectl create secret tls ingress-default-cert --cert=mycert.cert --key=mycert.key -o yaml --dry-run=true > ingress-default-cert.yaml
     ```
-3. Include the contents of `ingress-default-cert.yml` inline with your RKE `cluster.yml`, for example
+3. Include the contents of `ingress-default-cert.yml` inline with your RKE `cluster.yml` file.
+For example:

     ```yaml
     addons: |-